 Christ died not only to clear your record of sin, but also to bring you into a loving relationship with God.
 Salvation is not an arm’s length transaction performed by an unknown heavenly administrator.
 It is God reaching out to establish an intimate union with you.

-Being baptized into Christ’s death means that the person you were before ceases to exist.
-I find it helpful to think of it like this: There once was a fellow by the name of Colin, and certain things were true of him—he was under the reign of sin, he was alienated from God, and he was powerless to do anything about it (Romans 5:21; Ephesians 2:12; 2:1).
-If he had stayed in that condition, he would have ended up under condemnation (Romans 8:1).
-But that fellow no longer exists.
-He died.
-He went down with Jesus at the cross.
+I find it helpful to think of it like this: Certain things were once true of you—you were under the reign of sin, you were alienated from God, and you were powerless to do anything about it (Romans 5:21; Ephesians 2:12; 2:1).
+If you had stayed in that condition, you would have ended up under condemnation.
+But when you came to faith in Jesus that person ceased to exist (Romans 8:1).
+He or she died with Jesus at the cross.
 That’s what Paul means when he says, “we have died with Christ” (Romans 6:8).

 But it doesn’t end there.
-Paul also wrote about being “united with [Christ] in a resurrection like his” (Romans 6:5).
-When the Holy Spirit plunged me into Christ, He brought a new Colin into being—this fellow is under the reign of grace, he is a child of God, and his destiny is everlasting life (Romans 5:21; Galatians 4:4-7; Romans 6:22-23).
-This new person still fails in many ways, but no matter how often he fails, he cannot ever revert to the person he was.
+Paul also wrote about us being “united with [Christ] in a resurrection like his” (Romans 6:5).
+When the Holy Spirit plunged you into Christ, He brought a new person into being.
+Now you are under the reign of grace, you are a child of God, and your destiny is everlasting life (Romans 5:21; Galatians 4:4–7; Romans 6:22–23).
+You still fail in many ways, but no matter how often you fail you cannot ever revert to the person you once were.
 That person is dead and gone forever.
-He has ceased to exist.
+He or she has ceased to exist.

 Union with Christ is so much more than turning over a new leaf or making a decision; it is the life of Christ flowing into you by the power of the Holy Spirit.

-Some people have the idea that the blessings of God are like socks, as if God threw out isolated blessings: “Would anyone like forgiveness?
+God does not throw out blessings from heaven like socks: “Would anyone like forgiveness?
 Any takers for everlasting life?”
-But God’s blessings do not come to us like that.
-God has blessed us in Christ with every spiritual blessing (Ephesians 1:3).
-All of the blessings of salvation come to us in Jesus, and none of them come to us apart from Him.
+God gives us one blessing, Jesus Christ.
+He has “blessed us in Christ with every spiritual blessing” (Ephesians 1:3).
+All of God’s blessings come to us in Jesus, and none of them come to us apart from Him.

-Forgiveness is found in Jesus, eternal life is found in Jesus, holiness is found in Jesus, and victory over sin is found in Jesus.
+Forgiveness is found in Jesus, eternal life is found in Jesus, holiness is found in Jesus, and strength is found in Jesus.
+God has made Him our “wisdom… righteousness and sanctification and redemption” (1 Corinthians 1:30).
 These gifts are all joined together inseparably in Him, and if you are in Christ, all of these blessings are yours.

 Then one night, you hear the roar of an engine and the sound of gunfire.
 Your captain has come with all his forces to set you free.
 As you climb into his jeep, he hands you a gun: “Take this,” he says, “you’re back in the battle now.”